markwylde/webcodeup/content/blog/2023/06/15/2125-stop-mocking-internal-logic.md

 server.close();
 ```

 In this example, `createMockServer` is a function that sets up a server specifically for testing.
-It receives a `routes` object as an argument, which it uses to define the behavior of the server based on the incoming requests' URLs and methods.
-This server stands in for the real API and allows tests to interact with it as if it were the real thing.
-Once the tests are done, we close the server to clean up our test environment.
+It receives a routes object as an argument, which it uses to define the server's behavior based on incoming request URLs and methods.
+This server stands in for the real API and allows tests to interact with it as if it were the actual backend.
+Once tests are completed, we close the server to clean up our test environment.

-By embracing this approach, you're effectively simulating the actual external interactions of your application, resulting in more robust and reliable tests.
+Embracing this approach effectively simulates your application's actual external interactions, resulting in more robust and reliable tests.

 ### The internal mocking approach

-Let's look back at our original internally mocked test.
-We used Jest to mock the `login` function to return a predefined response.
-This method involved creating assumptions about the internals of our codebase.
+In our original internally mocked test, we used Jest to mock the `login` function to return a predefined response, thus making assumptions about our codebase's internals.

 ```javascript
 jest.mock('../services/auth.ts', () => ({